adi518/vue-facebook-login/README.md

 </div>

 ## Development
-Feel free to contribute.
-To do that, fork, clone and use the following scripts.
+Fork, clone and use the following scripts.

 For component:
 ```bash